 When winter weather arrives, the BH-BL School District has established criteria for deciding whether to close school for the day, cancel afternoon and evening activities, or dismiss students earlier than normal.
 The superintendent of schools ultimately is responsible for all such decisions.
 Remember, even if school is not closed, it is a parent's right to keep their child home if he or she believes it is not safe for their child to travel to and from school.
 The district will regard this action as a legal absence.

 If it appears that students cannot be transported safely to school in the morning or home at the end of the school day, BH-BL schools will be closed.
 If either possibility is a concern, the superintendent, transportation director and Buildings & Grounds Department will gather information regarding road conditions current weather conditions, forecasted developments, and the ability of municipal agencies to keep up with the weather.
-The district will make every attempt to announce snow days or delays by 5:30 a.m.
+The district will make every attempt to announce snow days by 5:30 a.m.

 If students cannot be transported to and from afternoon and/or evening activities safely, the events will be canceled.
 The transportation director, a school principal, and/or athletic director will discuss weather-related concerns with the superintendent by 12:30 p.m. to cancel afterschool activities and by 2 p.m. to cancel evening activities.